The Ku Klux Klan: An Encyclopedia: Background and publication history

 The Ku Klux Klan: An Encyclopedia was authored by Michael Newton and Judy Ann Newton.
 At the time of the book's publication, they were married.
 Together they had written several books, mostly reference encyclopedias on crime topics.
 Michael Newton had written several other crime encyclopedias and reference works.
 He had a lifelong interest in the Ku Klux Klan, a white supremacist secret society, and had researched it for several years.
 He later published several other books on the Klan.
 Information is largely sourced from popular and media accounts like magazines, books, and newspapers, particularly The New York Times.

 The Ku Klux Klan: An Encyclopedia was first published by Garland Publishing in 1991.
 It was part of Garland's Garland Reference Library of Social Sciences series, of which it was the 499th volume.
 This edition is 639 pages long.
-The logo of the first edition displays a Klan insignia.
+The cover of the first edition displays a Klan insignia.
 In 2007, the book was republished in a revised and expanded edition with new elements by McFarland & Company, under the title The Ku Klux Klan: History, Organization, Language, Influence and Activities of America's Most Notorious Secret Society.
 (Note: The 2007 edition does not acknowledge it is a revision of the 1991 encyclopedia, though it contains the content in the 1991 encyclopedia.
 Several reviews refer to it as a revision of the 1991 encyclopedia, but Gilson refers to it as a separate book.)
 For this edition, Michael Newton was the only author credited.
 (Note: Michael and Judy Ann Newton divorced between the publication of the 1991 and 2007 editions.)
 The 2007 edition was 504 pages long.
 The revised 2007 edition was reprinted in 2014 by McFarland.
 The 2014 edition was 512 pages.